Danielashkenazy/multi-stage-ci-cd-k8s/README.md

 - Jenkins accessible only from allowed IP (variable `own_ip`)

 **Recommendations:**
-1. Use VPN or bastion host instead of public Jenkins
-2. Enable VPC Flow Logs for traffic analysis
+1. Enable VPC Flow Logs for traffic analysis
-3. Implement WAF rules on ALB
+2. Implement WAF rules on ALB
-4. Use AWS PrivateLink for AWS service access
+3. Use AWS PrivateLink for AWS service access

 ### RBAC